-• Add a new Internet client on the status page.

-- Download the client installer for the Internet client and send it to the new client.
-Alternatively, create a user for the new client (in the settings) and send the user the username/password.
-The user can then download the client installer from the server on the status page and install it. - Select the backup paths you want to backup on the client via command line ("urbackupclientctl add-backupdir -path /" or configure appropriate default directories to backup on the server (see section 8.3.4). - The server will automatically start backups once the client is connected.
+- Add a new Internet client on the status page (selecting the client behind NAT option). - Follow the instructs for Linux on the page after the client was added.
+Alternatively download the client installer for the Internet client and send it to the new client.
+Another alternative is to create a user for the new client (in the settings) and send the user the username/password.
+The user can then download the client installer from the server on the status page and install it. - Select the backup paths you want to backup on the client via command line ("urbackupclientctl add-backupdir -path /" or configure appropriate default directories to backup on the server (see section subsubsection 8.3.4). - The server will automatically start backups once the client is connected.